 The Guitar Man – Part 2

 After his brilliant short story series ‘Dogbite’, Chris Adam-Smith has written a new series featuring the adventures of The Guitar Man.
-The first installment in this four part series can be read here.
+The first installment in this series can be read here.

 Horace Swinton and Me

 The last time I played Freshwater Creek in South West Texas it was a sleepy little town barely supporting one saloon then, when the railroad built a spur line for the cattlemen to ship their bawling stock north, it woke up with a bang.
 Now it was a middle-sized western township large enough to support three saloons one of which was the Old Eagle, the original that gave me my first paid job and it was the one I chose before heading east to join Harry Coen in New Orleans for a season on the river boats.

 The Eagle was barely recognisable.
 Gone was the spit and sawdust bare boarded floor now replaced by polished pine and mostly, the tables and chairs were matching sets and not the busted and much abused assorted sizes of the originals.
 There was a clear glass mirror the length of the bar and the spittoons were regular cleared by one of the waiters who dodged among the tables on a Saturday night.
 It also had a small stage area which I avoided happier to be walking among the suited clientele and better for my friend Constance to go around with a hat to boost the meagre fee Jesse Crackenback the owner, still paid me.